-Is it more effective than jogging and heavy training?
+Is it more effective than jogging and strength training?
 Study: Dancing has significant benefits for mental health, cognitive function

 Fitness

-Is it more effective than jogging and heavy training?
+Is it more effective than jogging and strength training?
 Study: Dancing has significant benefits for mental health, cognitive function

 With the popularity of short videos, it has become a trend for young people to shoot short dance videos and upload them to social platforms.
 In fact, as a physical activity, the benefits of dancing may be no worse than other traditional sports!
 The latest research published in “Sports Medicine” points out that 6 weeks of dance activities can not only improve the mental health of subjects; it can also improve brain cognitive functions such as language memory, working memory, and executive function, and is beneficial to all ages.
 Certain benefits.